 The conflicts register is maintained and monitored by the Conflicts Officer.
-On an annual basis the Conflicts Officer reviews the registers to determine if the conflict is still relevant, and if so that the measures in place to manage the conflict remain adequate.
+On a regular basis (generally annually) the Conflicts Officer reviews the registers to determine if the conflict is still relevant, and if so that the measures in place to manage the conflict remain adequate.